handlecommerce/liquex/README.md

 for liquid up to and include Liquid 5.
 Liquex can be considered a byte for byte drop in replacement of the Liquid gem.

-Starting with version 0.9.0, Liquex now supports the following featues:
+Starting with version 0.10.0, Liquex now supports the following features:

   * `{% render %}` tag
   * `{% liquid %}` tag